jorgearma1982/ansible-my-macos-desktop/README.md

-# Ansible for my work MacOS Desktop
+# Ansible for my work macos desktop

 ## Introduction

-I love GNU/Linux and I miss it when I had to use MacOS for work tasks.
-I wrote this guide so I can have repetible procedure to setup my developer workspace.
+I love GNU/Linux and I miss it every time I have to use MacOS for work tasks, so I wrote this guide so I can have a repetible procedure to setup my developer workspace using most of the GNU programs I love on MacOS.

-### Objetives
+We are automating the post-setup process which is all the tasks we run after installing MacOS from scratch.

-The main objetive is to automatically execute the tasks in the post-setup process, personally I run this tasks every time after installing the operating system.
+### Objectives

+The main objective is to automatically execute the tasks in the post-setup process, personally I run this tasks every time after installing the operating system.
 We are going to use ansible to deploy:

  * homebrew core packages
  * homebrew cask packages